thkwznk/aseprite-themes/ROADMAP.md

 Unreleased:

-- Add new theme elements to make it compatible with Aseprite v1.3.14-beta1
+- [Improvement] Add new theme elements to make it compatible with Aseprite v1.3.14-beta1
+- [Fix] Add a shadow under the line connecting linked cels